 If strolling down Bourbon Street isn't possible, we suggest you take a seat at Mambo's, home to the only rooftop terrace on Rue Bourbon.
 It's a great place to enjoy a cocktail or sample world-famous NOLA dishes.
 (We're crazy about their crab cakes.)

 Where to Stay

 If walking is a challenge, we suggest you find lodging in the French Quarter where most of the attractions are.
-You might even book a room with a balcony on Bourbon Street so you can be a part of the fun without having to go anywhere.
 Start planning.